 My recommendations are:

-Santa Maria del Fiore: better known as the Duomo.
+Florence cathedral is better known as the Duomo.
 On our first day in Florence, we decided to search for this impressive building.
 It doesn’t matter all the photos you’ve seen, they don’t do it justice.
 When you see it live you will be left with your mouth open.

 Other places to visit